garystafford/voter-service/README.md

 The Voter [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
 The Voter service exposes several HTTP API endpoints, listed below.
 API users can review a static list candidates (based on the 2016 US Presidential Election), submit a vote, view voting results, and inspect technical information about the running service.
 API users can also create random voting data by calling the `/simulation` endpoint.

-The Voter service is dependent on the [Candidate Service](https://github.com/garystafford/candidate-service) to supply a list of candidates.
+The Voter service is designed to work along with the [Candidate Service](https://github.com/garystafford/candidate-service), as part of a complete API.
+The Voter service is dependent on the Candidate service to supply a list of candidates.
 The Candidate service is called by the Voter service, using [HTTP-based synchronous IPC](https://www.nginx.com/blog/building-microservices-inter-process-communication/), when either the Voter service's `/candidates` or `/simulation` endpoints are called.

 ## Quick Start for Local Development